 In the UK, most workers are legally entitled to paid holidays/annual leave.
-In this section we look at the rules in more detail and explain how to calculate and pay holiday pay.
+On this page, we look at the rules in more detail and explain how to calculate and pay holiday pay.

 What if my PA doesn’t work full time?

 What happens with holiday if my PA is off sick or on parental leave?